sjshank/Solidity-SelfLearning/README.md

 # Solidity-SelfLearning
-Amount of smart contracts created using solidity for self learning
+Few examples on smart contracts created using solidity for self learning.
+Helpful for beginners